 The fairly sparse nature of our deployment, our desire to utilize radio links as long as possible, and considerations about the topology of the area we deployed in led to some interesting deployment challenges.
 Our deployments were fairly linear and some had very little, if any, overlap of communication between nodes that were not adjacent to each other.
 This meant that we needed to be sure bi-directional links existed between nodes to ensure that data from nodes further down in the chain would reach our base station.
 Large changes in elevation between nodes and dense forest and/or underbrush further complicated our deployment.
 Due to the large change in elevation we found that the range of the radios was much greater than if the nodes were both placed on level ground.
 Most other deployments have used dense clusters of nodes and placed them at distances of less than 30m to ensure connectivity.
 In our deployment, for example, our average distance between nodes was 138m with our longest link nearly 393m.
-We were able to achieve such large distances by exploiting a phenomena called the Fresnel Effect or Fresnel Zones [20].
-Fresnel Zones are basically a measurement of the phase difference between the deflections of radio waves between transmitter and receiver.
-Being out of phase can cause a phase canceling effect and significantly weaken the ability to correctly receive the signal.
-The Earth is the primary cause for such deflections because the ground itself acts as a major obstacle.
-Most of the nodes in our deployment sent their radio signals from peaks to valleys and along hillsides where there was far less ground to cause interference.
-In informal testing we were able to establish a radio link of .71Km between two mica2 nodes placed on peaks with a deep valley between them.
+We were able to achieve such large distances by exploiting a phenomena called Fresnel Zones^[20], which is basically what causes multipath interference.
+Fresnel Zones are a measurement of the phase difference between the reflections of radio waves between transmitter and receiver.
+Being out of phase can cause a canceling effect and significantly weaken the ability to receive the signal.
+With Fresnel Zones, the Earth is the primary cause for such reflections because the ground itself acts as a major obstacle.
+Therefore, the further the nodes are located from the ground, the less interference encountered.
+Most of the nodes in our deployment sent their radio signals from peaks to valleys and along steep hillsides where there was far less ground to cause interference.
+In informal testing we were able to establish a radio link of .71Km (.44 miles) between two mica2 nodes placed on peaks with a deep valley between them.
 Finally, due to sometimes dense vegetation between the nodes the range of the radio was significantly shortened.
 We found, however, that we were usually able to find a good line-of-sight by moving just a few feet in either direction.